-The performance targets and measures for Syd Knight Reserve are outlined below.
+The performance targets and measures for Rowley Reserve are outlined below.
 They do not indicate an order of hierarchy or priority.

-Performance Targets Performance Measures To develop and pursue opportunities for community participation in passive formal or informal, recreational, cultural and community-based pursuits.
+Performance Targets Performance Measures To develop and pursue opportunities for community participation in passive and active formal or informal, recreational, cultural and community-based pursuits.
 Increased visitation and use of Council's open space areas and facilities as measured by an audit of Council's customer feedback platforms and customer surveys as conducted from time to time and reported to Asset Management Committee.
-To develop, and pursue opportunities for, optimal shared use of open space areas and facilities that support the recreational and community uses for the lands (including but not limited to facilities such as seating, shade, shelter, fitness and play equipment, lighting, playing surfaces, public amenities, paths, fencing, art works and cultural heritage references etc.) Increased community satisfaction with, and use of, Council's open space areas and recreational facilities measured by an audit of customer feedback platforms, issued permits, registers and customer surveys as conducted from time to time and reported to Asset Management Committee.
-Renew/upgrade/develop landscaped areas, public amenities, recreational facilities and associated infrastructure as outlined in the relevant Asset Management Plan.
-Completed works reported to Asset Management Committee.
+To develop and pursue opportunities for optimal shared use of open space areas and facilities that supports the sporting, recreational and community uses for the land (including but not limited to facilities such as seating, shade, shelter, fitness and play equipment, lighting, playing surfaces, public amenities, clubrooms, storerooms, paths, fencing, art works and cultural heritage references etc.) Increased community satisfaction with, and use of, Council's open space areas and recreational facilities measured by an audit of customer feedback platforms, issued permits, registers and customer surveys as conducted from time to time and reported to Asset Management Committee.
+Renew/upgrade/develop landscaped areas, building assets, public amenities, recreational facilities and associated infrastructure as outlined in the relevant Asset Management Plan.
+Completed works reported to Asst Management Committee.